 "So," he said coldly, his displeasure with himself carrying over into his words, "we've established that this is your turf and I'm on it.
 Where do we go from here?"

-"You get a lot of pain, man," sneered the one who had talked about burning."
+"You get a lot of pain, man," sneered the one who had talked about burning.

 "Maybe," Risa cut in, "but you're not going to be the one dealing it out."
 She had apparently seen what was up and exited the building by a side door so she could slip up on the tech-heads from behind.
 The points of her claws were pressed against the back of the hothead's neck.
 "Just when the hell did you skags start claiming neutral territory as your own, anyway?
 You think you can take on the Red Wheels, the Slicers, and the Bladelords all at once?"
 She grinned derisively.
-"Or does Warner ever know you're here?
+"Or does Warner even know you're here?
 That's it, isn't it; you four got a little too high and decided you were going to carve out a big chunk of rep for yourselves."

 Tyler smiled icily.
 He didn't know the dynamics between the local street gangs the way Risa seemed to, but he could follow along with the story she told easily enough.
 From the nervous looks on the faces of the four Curse Kings, she was right on the money or close to it.